rubingshen/rubingshen.github.io/index.md

 # Welcome!

-I am a PhD candidate in sociology at the [Sciences Po's Médialab](https://medialab.sciencespo.fr/en/) and at the [Center for Research in Economics and Statistics](https://crest.science), under the supervision of [Jean-Philippe Cointet](https://medialab.sciencespo.fr/en/people/jean-philippe-cointet/) and [Étienne Ollion](https://ollion.cnrs.fr/english/).
+I am a PhD candidate in sociology at the [Sciences Po's Médialab](https://medialab.sciencespo.fr/en/) and at the [Center for Research in Economics and Statistics (Institut polytechnique de Paris)](https://crest.science), under the supervision of [Jean-Philippe Cointet](https://medialab.sciencespo.fr/en/people/jean-philippe-cointet/) and [Étienne Ollion](https://ollion.cnrs.fr/english/).